Jguer/yay/README.md

 Alternatively, the initial installation of Yay can be done by cloning the PKGBUILD and building with makepkg:

-Make sure you have the `base-devel` package group installed
+Before you begin, make sure you have the `base-devel` package group installed.

 ```sh
 git clone https://aur.archlinux.org/yay.git